scrapinghub/scrapy-autounit/README.md

 Similar to AUTOUNIT_SKIPPED_FIELDS but applied to requests instead of items.
 `Default: []`

+**AUTOUNIT_SKIP_SPIDER_ATTRIBUTES**
+Sets a list of spider attributes to be skipped when recording and running your tests.
+This setting can be used to prevent pickling errors with more complicated spiders, e.g. in `SitemapSpider`.
+`Default: []`

 **AUTOUNIT_EXCLUDED_HEADERS**
 Sets a list of headers to exclude from requests recording.
 For security reasons, Autounit already excludes `Authorization` and `Proxy-Authorization` headers by default, if you want to include them in your fixtures see *`AUTOUNIT_INCLUDED_AUTH_HEADERS`*.